Caleb Gayle

 National Book Foundation Presents: Historical Corrections

-Join these 2025 National Book Award honorees María Dolores Águila (Young People's Literature Longlister), Caleb Gayle (Nonfiction Longlister) and Daniel Nayeri (Young People's Literature Winner) for readings and a cross-genres conversation on revealing untold stories and how they make history accessible to readers of all ages.
-Moderated by Ruth Dickey, Executive Director of the National Book Foundation.
+Join these 2025 National Book Award honorees María Dolores Águila, Caleb Gayle and Daniel Nayeri for readings and a cross-genre conversation about the techniques they use to make history accessible to readers of all ages.
+The moderator will be Ruth Dickey, Executive Director of the National Book Foundation.

 Sun, Mar 15, 11:30 am - 12:25 pm